The spinor bundle on loop space: The spinor bundle on loop space

-A sufficient condition for this reduction of structure group is the existence of a spin structure $\Spin(X)$ of $X$.
+A sufficient condition for the reduction of structure groups from Thm.~\ref{ThmOrientationLoopSpace} to exist is the existence of a spin structure $\Spin(X)$ of $X$.
 Indeed, the image $P$ of the map $L\Spin(X) \to L\SO(X)$ is a principal $L\SO(d)_0$-bundle.
 Conversely, it was shown by McLaughlin \cite[Prop.~2.1]{McLaughlin} that in the case that $X$ has dimension $d \geq 4$ and is simply connected, the existence of a reduction of the structure group to $L\SO(d)_0$ implies that $X$ is spin.

 \begin{proof} Let $P \subset L\SO(X)$ be a reduction of the structure group to $L\SO(d)_0$, i.e., $P$ is a subbundle on which the subgroup $L\SO(d)_0$ acts fiberwise freely and transitively.
 Fix some Lagrangian $L \in \Lag_0$ and consider the map of covers $\rho : P \to \Lag$, $g \mapsto gL$.
 Since the fibers of $P$ are connected, we obtain that the pullback $\rho^*\Pf$ is purely even (see Remark~\ref{RemarkParityPf}).
 This implies the orientation bundle of the refinement of $\LagGrb_{LX}$ along $\rho$ is trivial.